yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 - Spawn a hello-world docker container
 - Understand the mechanism behind running a docker container

-## Tutorial Environment using play-with-docker
+## Launch an instance using play-with-docker
 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://labs.play-with-docker.com/)

 Within [play-with-docker](http://labs.play-with-docker.com/) webpage click on **create session**.
 Then, another page will open with a big counter on the upper left corner.
 Click on **+ add new instance** and a terminal like instance should be generated on the right.

-## Tutorial with Hello-World Container
+## Spin up a hello-world Container

 Let’s start with a simple *hello-world* container from [Dockerhub](https://hub.docker.com) which is a docker registry for sharing images.
 Try running the following command on your linux terminal: